Gluesticks Blog

 You might also like our chocolate peanut butter eggs, our Easter basket sugar cookies, or our scotcheroo birds nest treats!

+• 3-ingredients.
 Did you know that shortbread cookies are made with only 3 ingredients?
 Butter, powdered sugar, and flour.
 That’s it!
-The main difference between a sugar cookie and a shortbread cookie is its density.
-Sugar cookies are lighter (made with baking powder), and shortbread cookies are more dense with a buttery taste.
+The main difference between a sugar cookie and a shortbread cookie is their density.
+Sugar cookies are lighter (made with baking powder), while shortbread cookies are denser and have a buttery taste.
 You can totally make these chocolate bunny cookies with our sugar cookie dough as well.
-Both are easy to make and both are delicious, but we’re making shortbread today so let’s get started!

 hand holding chocolate bunny cookie